Prev | Contents | Next

 $ git rebase --continue

 This pops me into my editor to edit the commit message.
 This is your opportunity to change the commit message if it no longer reflects the commit.
-(That is, if you changed the commit when you resolving the conflict to be something entirely different, you might need to edit the message.)
+(That is, if you changed the commit when resolving the conflict to be something entirely different, you might need to edit the message.)
 Edit it if necessary and save it.

 And Git says: